followkim/LilL3x/README.md

 <p>If you don&rsquo;t get audio, recheck that you&nbsp;<a href="https://el3ktra.net/introducing-lilll3x-the-desktop-ai-sidekick/" data-type="post" data-id="205">selected the correct sound card</a>.</p>
 <p>Move on to the next test, which will show the camera view on the screen.</p>
 <pre class="wp-block-code"><code>python camera_tools.py</code></pre>
 <p>If after a few seconds, if you see LilL3x winking at you but no video, then there is likely a hardware issue with your camera or ribbon.
 The errors in the terminal should give you some clues.
-If you are using a USB camera, then check your device with&nbsp;<code>v4l2-ctl --list-devices</code>&nbsp;and make sure the device ID is set to the top number on your device.</p>
+If you are using a USB camera, then check your device with&nbsp;<code>v4l2-ctl --list-devices</code>&nbsp;and make sure the device ID on the configuration webpage is set to the top number on your device.
+See&nbsp;<a href="https://el3ktra.net/introducing-lilll3x-the-desktop-ai-sidekick/#Setting_a_device_for_the_USB_Camera">here&nbsp;</a>for information on setting up the USB camera.</p>
 <p>Press Cntl-C to exit the camera test.
 It will take a picture first to test the Imgur connection, then quit.</p>
 <h2 class="wp-block-heading is-style-text-subtitle is-style-text-subtitle--13"><span id="Start_It_Up" class="ez-toc-section"></span>Start It Up!</h2>
 <p>You have installed all the needed software for LilL3x, and it&rsquo;s time to&nbsp;<code>sudo reboot</code>.
 If everything is going well you will see a screen welcoming you to your project and showing your IP.
-Press the button on the ReSpeaker to continue.
+Press the button on the reSpeaker to continue.
 Be patient, LilL3x takes a bit of time to boot!</p>
 <ul class="wp-block-list">
 <li>SSH in and type&nbsp;<code>log</code>&nbsp;while LilL3x is booting.
 This will tail the log (control-c to exit).
 If you get a &ldquo;No such file or directory&rdquo; error, wait until the screen changes to a logo and try again&ndash; the log hasn&rsquo;t been created yet.</li>
 <li>The log will also be vital in helping you debug your engine (AI, speech, etc) connections.
 If you get an error, the log will give you the details.</li>